 When will it end?

 This coronavirus could follow a seasonal pattern, peaking in the winter months.
 It could infect lots of people now and then recede in the Northern Hemisphere before returning in the fall.
-It could take hold in the Southern Hemisphere.

 “This virus can do anything it wants,” said Allison McGeer, an infectious-disease epidemiologist at the University of Toronto.
 “That pattern of how it’s going to spread is completely unknown, but it is critical to what the burden is going to be to all of us. … It could be just like another coronavirus, a bunch of colds.
 It could be like a regular flu season.
 It’s possible it could be different and worse.”